 At the split-point, we have option to sell both products or processes further for more revenue.

-The poultry farm, the company will take the chicken and turn them into many outputs such as drumstick, wing, breast, thigh, and so on.
+In poultry farm, the company will take the chicken and turn into many outputs such as drumstick, wing, breast, thigh, and so on.
 All of the outputs have arrived from the same direct costs which are the chicken, workers, and other overheads.
 The company needs to allocate all the costs to each product type in order to set the price and calculate its profitability and prepare a proper business plan.

 Joint Cost allocation

 This method is applicable to the output that can be separated from each other, the final products have a similar state with the standard of measurement.
 This method will measure the products at the split-off point base on their quantity or weight.
 We assume that all products have a similar cost per unit of measurement.

 This method will use the sale value of each product as the basis for cost allocation.
 With this method, we will get the same contribution margin for all products.

 NRV = Sale value – Cost of future process